 James Kim, M.Ed, an assistant professor of education at Harvard University, is the principal investigator for READS for Summer Learning, a program that seeks to improve children’s reading and comprehension skills throughout the summer months.

-Give Kids a Wide Variety of Reading Materials
+1. Give Kids a Wide Variety of Reading Materials

 “With summer reading, we want to help kids read for fun and understand that you should read just for the sake of reading itself, and not to do well on a test,” says Kim.
 “Access to a wide variety of books is really helpful in achieving that goal.”

-Find Books at the Right Reading Level
+2. Find Books at the Right Reading Level

-Any books are helpful for boosting summer reading, but those that kids can understand are particularly important.
+Any books are helpful for boosting summer reading, but those that kids can easily understand are particularly important.
 “We wouldn’t want to give kids texts that are too hard, because in the summer, there’s no teacher available to provide support when they read,” says Kim.

 You might try a trick called the five-finger rule.
 Ask your child to read a passage from a book (about 100 words is enough) and raise one finger for each word that is too difficult for them to read.
 If they have more than five fingers up, they may need a simpler book.

-Talk About a Book’s Plot
+3. Talk About a Book’s Plot